 Board of Directors

 Enid Lynn Rosenthal, President and Chair of Executive Committee.
-Has been a full‐time resident of Oaxaca since 2002, and has worked with LPP for most of that time, including service as secretary and treasurer.
+Enid has been a full‐time resident of Oaxaca since 2002, and has worked with LPP for most of that time, including service as Secretary and Treasurer.
 Prior to moving to Mexico, she spent more than thirty years as Director of the School of Hartford Ballet and as Founder and Director of the Hartt College Dance Division of the University of Hartford.
 She served as President of the National Association of Schools of Dance and on the Council of Arts Accreditation Association as well as in other professional and civic organizations, task forces and grants panels.

 William Stone has spent most of his professional life in international affairs.
 He was a Peace Corps volunteer for two years in Costa Rica.
 After that, he worked as the Assistant Director of the Latin American Scholarship Program of American Universities (LASPAU) at Harvard University.
 He has also directed the International Offices of Boston University, Washington University in St. Louis and the University of Vermont.
 His last job before retirement was serving as the Academic Director of Study Abroad Programs for the School for International Training (SIT) an integral part of World Learning in Brattleboro, Vermont.
 He spent 15 years working as an SIT Academic Director, first in Chile and later in Mexico.
 The theme of his Mexican program was “Grass Roots Development and Social Change.”